 On the other hand, while RSLs do outcompete all other brown egg layers in terms of cost and overall laying, they do tend to cram a lifetime of laying into a shorter period of time, and because of their extraordinary productivity, they are more sensitive to variation in nutritional quality.
 Think of RSLs as you would the engine of a high performance sports car: It requires 91-octane gas, and it simply won’t run properly (or for long) on 87.
 Other, less productive breeds of chickens can tolerate more variation in nutrition.
 If you choose to include RSLs in your flock, you will be well rewarded if you ensure that they receive a high level of nutrition, by avoiding large amounts of junk food such as empty calories in the form of popcorn, bread scraps, scratch grains, wild bird seed etc. Even so, under the best conditions the productive laying life of a RSL is about thirty months, INCLUDING two molts (i.e., naturally occurring non-laying recuperative periods, typically three to eight weeks long each fall or winter) for R&R; however, even the best-laying old fashioned brown egg layers do not produce as well in terms of productive laying over their entire life, because the RSL will outperform in both egg weight and quality.Read More...

 The Lakeshore Egger is a promising new breed developed in Europe, offering many important features for people wanting good production of colored eggs that size up large.
-The Lakeshore Egger grows into a variety of feather patterns and was developed for more efficient laying rather than a predictable breed appearance.
+The Lakeshore Egger grows into a variety of feather patterns and was developed for more efficient laying rather than a predictable breed size or appearance.

 Range of eggshell color: Pale light blue, blue-green to light minty green, with about 10% of hens laying a brown egg.